Severe Kansas tornado prompts stark National Weather Service warning

-NEW YORK A dangerous, half mile-wide hurricane struck near Oklahoma City Sunday afternoon, part of an extreme weather system moving through the central U.S. and stretching from north Texas to Minnesota.
+NEW YORK A dangerous, half mile-wide tornado struck near Oklahoma City Sunday afternoon, part of an extreme weather system moving through the central U.S. and stretching from north Texas to Minnesota.

-At 6:12 p.m.
-Central Standard time, the National Weather Service office in Norman, Oklahoma issued an insistent alert on Twitter about tornado striking Pink, a town on the edge of Oklahoma City.

-"Large tornado west of Pink!" the post read.
-"Take cover RIGHT NOW in Pink!
-DO NOT WAIT!"

 The storm is so large and severe it prompted an unusually blunt National Weather Service warning.